nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 ---

-Caveat: if your traffic is super intermittent and spikey go for serverless functions.
+Caveats: if your traffic is super intermittent and spikey go for serverless functions.
 If you’re just starting out go with Heroku.